MODERNAUT/payload-color-swatch-field/README.md

 - `allowUserPreferences`: Enable to allow users to remove and add colors and build their own palette (_default: true_)
 - `useGlobalPreferences`: Disabling this will allow custom user color options on a per-field basis (_default: true_)
 - `allowTailwindColors`: Enable to allow Tailwind color options (_default: true_)
-- `tailwindColorWhitelist`: Provide a list of Tailwind color options. (_default: all Tailwind colors are allowed_)
+- `tailwindColorWhitelist`: Provide a list of Tailwind color options.
+NOTE: You must specify the full color class (e.g. 'text-amber-700' vs 'amber-500') in order for Tailwind to detect/generate the proper colors in its CSS.
+Otherwise, you'll need to safelist the full class in your tailwind config file.
+See https://tailwindcss.com/docs/content-configuration#safelisting-classes for more details (_default: all bg and text Tailwind colors are allowed_)
 - `allowHexColors`: Enable to allow hex colors (_default: true_)
 - `overrides`: Any Payload field type overrides

 ## To Do

 - Special color options: Gradients, transparency etc.
+- Programmatically loading tailwind utilities vs hardcoded tailwind css
 - Cell support: Adding swatch styles to column sorting UI
 - Restricting hex options in the 'Add' prompt